National Union of Journalists, UK. International Federation of Journalists

 In 2002 I won first prize in the colour category of the WHO photo competition with an image of a paralysed man and his wife at a rehabilitation centre for paralysed people in Bangladesh.

-This was followed by employment at UNESCO HQ in Paris as official photographer on an off for a couple of years.
+This was followed by employment at UNESCO HQ in Paris as official photographer and later at the OECD.

-I began freelancing for Bloomberg News in 2004 in Paris and completed corporate assignments for various clients too.
+I began freelancing for Bloomberg News in 2004 in Paris and completed corporate assignments for various clients additionally.